Barbapapa: Music

 The first Barbapapa theme's lyrics were written by Harrie Geelen, and the music composed by Joop Stokkermans.

-The Japanese version of the series, as aired on TV Asahi, features an entirely different theme song from the original series, composed by Chuuji Kinoshita with lyrics by Zenzo Matsuyama.
+The Japanese version of the series, as aired on NET (currently: TV Asahi), features an entirely different theme song from the original series, composed by Chuuji Kinoshita with lyrics by Zenzo Matsuyama.
 The Italian version's song was sung by singer-songwriter Roberto Vecchioni.

 The Spanish kids' group Parchis made a song about the characters of the cartoon, named "Barbapapá".

-An Israeli song named "Barba'aba" (ברבאבא) was written by Yoram Taharlev and performed by Tzipi Shavit in 1978.
+An Hebrew song named "Barba'aba" (ברבאבא) was written by Yoram Taharlev and performed by Tzipi Shavit in 1978.
 It talks about Barbapapa being shunned by everyone for looking weird until he met Barbamama.
 The song became a kids' classic.

 Comic book

 A comic book version was also created.
 Both cartoons and comics sometimes show concerns about the environment and contain environmental messages.